Introduction to asking for payment

-Whatever the reason for late payment may be, you have to send a payment reminder email to get your customer to settle as quickly as possible.
-However, writing a late payment reminder email can be tricky, especially if you’re worried about sounding rude or demanding.
+Whatever the reason for late payment may be, as per our expertise, you have to send a payment reminder email to get your customer to settle as quickly as possible.
+This involves following up on outstanding invoices.

 In this guide, you’ll learn a few tips for writing a direct yet friendly late invoice email and how to follow up when your customer fails to pay.